The Chart for Hologic Inc. (HOLX) Is Flashing Mixed Signals

 HOLX’s Market Performance

-HOLX stocks went up by 5.52% for the week, with a monthly jump of 1.66% and a quarterly performance of 9.16%, while its annual performance rate touched 23.66%.
-The volatility ratio for the week stands at 2.58% while the volatility levels for the past 30 days are set at 2.90% for Hologic Inc..
-The simple moving average for the period of the last 20 days is 4.53% for HOLX stocks with a simple moving average of 4.65% for the last 200 days.
+HOLX stocks went down by -2.00% for the week, with a monthly jump of 7.74% and a quarterly performance of 6.88%, while its annual performance rate touched 21.10%.
+The volatility ratio for the week stands at 2.53% while the volatility levels for the past 30 days are set at 2.84% for Hologic Inc..
+The simple moving average for the period of the last 20 days is 1.21% for HOLX stocks with a simple moving average of 2.49% for the last 200 days.

 Analysts’ Opinion of HOLX